First fully functional Mac ransomware spotted!

 You can also detect and remove this malware with Malwarebytes Anti-Malware for Mac.
 Keep in mind, though, that any files that get encrypted before removal will be lost (unless they have been backed up and the backups are still intact).

-Another ransomware nicknamed “locky” has recently been affecting Windows systems, It renames and scrambles files and demands you buy a decription key through the “dark web”.
+Another ransomware nicknamed “locky” has recently been affecting Windows systems, It renames and scrambles files and demands you buy a decryption key through the “dark web”.
 The prices vary from ½ to 1 BTC (Bitcoin) which is worth about £290 at the moment.

 If you want some serious detail about locky – take a look here.